Estate walkabouts are a chance for our customers and neighbours to give us feedback about where they live and let us know what more we can do to help.

 It might look like we're going for a gentle stroll on your street, but we promise we're not just stretching our legs!

-Our Neighbourhoods team completes the walkabouts.
-Each neighbourhood officer has a specific town or village they're responsible for and part of this responsibility is the walkabouts.
-The visits usually last a couple of hours and the meeting point and streets to cover are always released along with the date and time.
-The neighbourhood officer will wait at the meeting point for any guests to come along, whether that's organisations or customers, before setting off.
+Our Communities team organises and runs the walkabouts.
+Each communities housing officer has a specific town or village they're responsible for and part of this responsibility is the walkabouts.
+The visits usually last an hour or two, and the meeting point and streets to cover are always released along with the date and time.
+We'll wait at the meeting point for any guests to come along, whether that's organisations or customers, before setting off.

-The type of things they'll be checking on are:
+The type of things we'll be checking on are:

 - litter